Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Introduction

-Cd isotopes show a new $\gamma$-soft rotational behavior, which is unexpected in standard nuclear structure studies \cite{Garrett10,Garrett12,Batchelder12,Heyde16,Garrett18,Garrett19,Garrett20}.
-The $B(E2)$ anomaly also seems uncommon, which rejects conventional theoretical explanations, including the interacting boson model (IBM-2) calculations based on the SkM$^{*}$ energy-density functional and the symmetry-conserving configuration mixing (SCCM) calculations \cite{168Os,166W,172Pt,170Os}.
-The successful explanation of these two abnormal phenomena makes the new theory of SU3-IBM very attractive, and further exploration of the applications of the theory becomes very valuable, especially on various phenomena related to $\gamma$-softness in nuclear spectra.
+\textbf{Recently, another unexpected phenomenon was also observed, which is called B(E2) anomaly \cite{168Os,166W,172Pt,170Os}.
+In neutron-deficient nuclei $^{168}$Os, $^{166}$W, $^{172}$Pt, $^{170}$Os, a very small $B_{4/2}=B(E2; 4_{1}^{+}\rightarrow 2_{1}^{+})/B(E2; 2_{1}^{+}\rightarrow 0_{1}^{+})$ was found, which is much smaller than 1.0 (a single particle feature).
+In these nuclei, the energy ratio $E_{4/2}=E_{4_{1}^{+}}/E_{2_{1}^{+}}$ between the $4_{1}^{+}$ state and the $2_{1}^{+}$ state is larger than 2.0, so they show a collective excitation.
+In general, small $B_{4/2}$ value should not appear in the collective behaviors.} The B(E2) anomaly also rejects conventional theoretical explanations, including the interacting boson model (IBM-2) calculations based on the SkM$^{*}$ energy-density functional and the symmetry-conserving configuration mixing (SCCM) calculations \cite{168Os,166W,172Pt,170Os}.\textbf{ In the SU3-IBM, this anomaly can be also explained \cite{Wang20,Zhang22}.
+It should be noticed that this is still the only explanation as yet, and the B(E2) anomaly is also related to $\gamma$-softness \cite{Wang20}.}

+The successful explanation of these two abnormal phenomena makes the new theory of SU3-IBM very attractive, and further exploration of the applications of the theory becomes very valuable, especially on various $\gamma$-soft-like phenomena in nuclear spectra.
 What needs to be emphasized is that these two anomalous phenomena cannot be explained by the interacting boson model with the \textrm{O(6)} $\gamma$-softness \cite{wangtao}.
-Recent studies on the prolate-oblate asymmetric shape phase transition revealed that the key ingredient of the new model SU3-IBM is to describe the oblate shape with the SU(3) third-order interaction \cite{wang23}. $\gamma$-softness comes from the competition between the prolate shape and the oblate shape, thus in the SU3-IBM the new $\gamma$-softness is an emergent phenomenon.
+Recent studies on the prolate-oblate asymmetric shape phase transition revealed that the key ingredient of the new model SU3-IBM is to describe the oblate shape with the SU(3) third-order interaction \cite{wang23}. $\gamma$-softness comes from the competition between the prolate shape and the oblate shape, thus in the SU3-IBM the new $\gamma$-softness is an emergent phenomenon, which is different from the usual O(6) description \cite{Iachello78}.

-The IBM provides an elegant approach to describe the low-lying collective excited behaviors in nuclear structure \cite{Iachello87}.
+The IBM provides an elegant approach to describe the low-lying collective excited behaviors in nuclear structure \cite{Iachello78,Iachello87}.
 In the simplest IBM-1, the basic building constituents are the $s$ and $d$ bosons with angular momentum $l=0$ and $l=2$ respectively, and the collective states of a nucleus can be spanned by the su(6) algebra.
 Up to two-body interactions, a consistent-$Q$ (CQ) Hamiltonian adopted in this model is \cite{Casten10,Wang08}